arockenberger/NorKorr/poster/publ_ready_poster.md

 ## Aims

 The aim of the NorKorr project is to aggregate and provide correspondence metadata from Norwegian editions of correspondences from different projects, institutions and collections in a format that can be ingested by CorrespSearch.
-The metadata in question is comprised of (1) names of writer and receiver of the letter (preferably with reference to the Virtual International Authority File VIAF).<sup>[7](#VIAF)</sup> (2) A unique identifier for each letter, usually in form of a URN.
+The metadata in question are comprised of (1) names of writer and receiver of the letter (preferably with reference to the Virtual International Authority File VIAF).<sup>[7](#VIAF)</sup> (2) A unique identifier for each letter, usually in form of a URN.
 (3) Optionally, the places letters were sent from and to (preferably with reference to GeoNames).<sup>[8](#GeoNames)</sup> (4) Optionally, the date of writing (in the ISO standard).<sup>[9](#ISO_dates)</sup>  The final product will be a large set of metadata for Norwegian correspondences under a Creative Commons 4.0 License in the CMIF ([Correspondence Metadata Interchange Format](https://github.com/TEI-Correspondence-SIG/CMIF)) standard and an open workflow for (semi-)automatically creating and delivering CMIF-compliant correspondence metadata from future editions prepared by or hosted by the National Library of Norway (and other institutions) to the CorrespSearch web service.

 In addition to aggregating the metadata from digital and printed (scholarly) editions, NorKorr aims to incorporate all digitized correspondence material.
 This means that all manuscript and private archive collections throughout Norway which have undergone or will undergo digitization and assign individual URNs to each letter together with a minimum of metadata (often derived from manuscript catalogues) will be interconnected.<sup>[10](#Rettinghaus)</sup> At the present, CorrespSearch doesn't incorporate material that is not (scholarly) edited in either digital or printed format.
 NorKorr will, however, collect all correspondence metadata regardless and map it on the CMIF standard using the URNs as persistant identifiers for individual letters.
 It will thus be possible to use the existing infrastructure that CorrespSearch provides to connect material in almost all forms: scholarly edited, printed or digital, and digitized.